What is Call Me MiSTER?

 - Assistance with job placement

-Welcome to the official website of GC’s Call Me MISTER program.
-My name is Emmanuel Little; I’m from Macon, Ga., and I graduated from GC with a bachelor’s degree in Mass Communication in 2007 and once more in 2010 with a master’s degree in Public Administration.
-As someone who is deeply invested in this institution and the community, I am excited to take the challenge of helping lead a program as important as Call Me MISTER.
+Welcome to the official website of the first and only Call Me MiSTER program in Georgia!
+My name is Dr. C. Emmanuel Little.
+I’m from Macon, GA, and I graduated from GC with a bachelor’s degree in Mass Communication in 2007 and once more in 2010 with a master’s degree in Public Administration.
+I recently graduated with a PhD in Higher Education from the University of Georgia in 2018.
+As someone who is deeply invested in this institution and the community, I am continuously excited about the challenge of helping lead a program as important to the future of our state as Call Me MiSTER.

-In order to be accepted into the Call Me MISTER program, students must first apply to be accepted into Georgia College.
-Once accepted into GC, students must submit the following materials for Call Me MISTER by the priority deadline of Feb.
-1, 2017.
+In order to be accepted into the Call Me MiSTER program, students must first apply to be accepted into Georgia College.
+Once accepted into GC, students must submit the following materials for Call Me MISTER by March 1st of their intended year of enrollment.

 - Essay answering the following questions: